hexian000/kcptun-libev/README.md

 - Client: `listen` defines the local TCP address; traffic is sent to `kcp_connect`.
 - Server: receives on `kcp_bind` and forwards connections to `connect`.
 - Setting `password` or `psk` is strongly recommended on public networks.
-- `loglevel`: 0–7 map to Silence, Fatal, Error, Warning, Notice, Info, Debug, Verbose.
+- `loglevel`: 0–8 map to Silence, Fatal, Error, Warning, Notice, Info, Debug, Verbose, VeryVerbose.
 The default is 4 (Notice).
 Higher levels can affect performance.

 #### Rendezvous Mode